tripl-ai/arc/docs-src/content/partials/fields/falseValues.md

 A list of values which are considered as false.
+Try to order this list so the values are arranged from most frequent to least frequent.